 Given that you have set up the preference XML, you can use a nearly-built-in activity for allowing your users to set their preferences.
-The activity is "nearly-built-in" because you need to subclass it to point it to your preference XML, plus hook it into the rest of your application.
+The activity is nearly "built-in" because you merely need to subclass it and point it to your preference XML, plus hook the activity into the rest of your application.

-So, for example, here is the EditPreferences activity of the Simple project:
+So, for example, here is the EditPreferences activity of the Prefs/Simple project: